ComplicationsBy Mayo Clinic Staff

 Ask your doctor to create a follow-up plan for you.
 In general, doctors recommend a test to examine the inside of your urethra and bladder (cystoscopy) every three to six months for the first few years after bladder cancer treatment.
 Then you may undergo cystoscopy every year.
 Your doctor may recommend other tests at various intervals as well.

-People with aggressive cancers may undergo more frequent screening.
-Those with less aggressive cancers may undergo screening tests less often.
+People with aggressive cancers may undergo more frequent testing.
+Those with less aggressive cancers may undergo testing less often.

 June 30, 2015